In this blog post, I’ll be exploring a couple of different subjects in the hope of adding context and perspective to the Operation: Suffoco save.

 I’m pretty sure there’s material and content out there about what a Pressing Forward on defend duty does; but gaining access to it is another matter.

-This Reddit thread that I came across a few months ago mentions how a two striker partnership is a great way to get the best out of one, especially when paired with an Advanced Forward.
+The Reddit thread mentioned above that I came across a few months ago mentions how a two striker partnership is a great way to get the best out of one, especially when paired with an Advanced Forward.

 And this link is from content produced for FM20, which talks about the importance and usefulness of both Pressing Forwards and Defensive Wingers – aka Pressing Wingers or Box-to-Box wingers – although doesn’t talk much about the Pressing forward on Defend, despite utilizing them in the tactic.